-There are currently two funding cycles, one in the Fall (with an October deadline) and one in Spring (with a February deadline).
+There are currently two funding cycles, one in the Fall (typically with an October deadline) and one in Spring (typically with a February deadline).

 Due to the increasing number and complexity of applications, requests outside of the regular funding cycles will only be considered on a case-by-case basis in true emergencies, such as an unanticipated research opportunity or deadline, or when it’s clear that the FDF Committee made an error in accounting.
 Faculty can contact the FDF Committee Co-chairs to request emergency out-of-cycle consideration.
 The co-chairs cannot overturn a denial by the FDF Committee, however, and applicants are encouraged to revise and resubmit denied applications in the following cycle.